sowifi/frontend-challenge/README.md

 ## Challenge
 For this assignment, we want a simple application for dog lovers.
 Using the following api: https://thedogapi.com/ create an application that shows a list or a table of dog pictures.
+The documentation for this api can be found here: https://docs.thedogapi.com/

 ## The requirements are as followed:
 - The page is run using React.